anuyaya27/pa1-cse29redo/DESIGN.md

 c) Windows-1252 encoding: this encoding uses 1 byte representation for each character

-3. Give an example of a character that has exactly three encodings (but not four, like the one in the previous example does)
+3. Give an example of a character that has exactly three encodings (but not four, like the one in the previous example does) There are several characters outside the ASCII Table that have exactly three encodings.
+Since I speak hindi, my example for this is a character from the Devnagari script "क".
+The code point of this character in UTF-8 encoding is U+0915, meaning that it requires three bytes to represent, and thus will have three encodings.

+4. What are some problems with having these multiple encodings, especially for ASCII characters?
+A web search for “overlong UTF-8 encoding” may be useful here.
+Having multiple encodings means that it is easier to bypass the input validation mechanisms when it is used in a system.
+Thus the security gets vulnerable and becomes easier to attack if a multiple encodings are being used in securing systems.
+An overlong UTF-8 encoding takes up more codepoints that it should take ideally.
+Thus, another problem with having multiple encodings is that it makes the system slow and the possibility of having a buffer overflow is high.
+It is even possible that this may cause the system to lead to memory corruption or crash completely.